Check the best skills to put on a CV. See good examples and learn what key skills for a CV are.

 It never reaches the hiring manager.
 Someone else lands the gig.

 This dream can turn to reality.
-Unless you learn how to email your CV the right way.
+Unless you learn how to email a CV the right way.

-When emailing your CV, the body of your email should read a bit like your cover letter.
+An email for sending a CV should read a bit like your cover letter.
 But a CV email is not your cover letter all over again.

 In 7 minutes, I’ll teach you how to write one that gets you in pole position every time you apply for a job.